beaverbotassistance/BeaverSim/README.md

 ### 2. Pre-configured Demo Simulations

-Run the example simulations with pre-processed data:
+Run the example simulations with pre-processed data.

+**Using VS Code (Recommended):**
+- Open the notebook file in VS Code
+- Run cells to see simulation results and visualizations inline

+**Using Jupyter Notebook (Browser):**

 #### Acadia National Park Demo (Recommended First)
 ```bash